As Salatah al Jadidah: Sports

 New Salata hosts the headquarters of Al Arabi SC and its home venue, the 13,000-capacity Grand Hamad Stadium.

 The Qatar Volleyball Association (QVA) has its headquarters in New Salata.

 Visitor attractions

 New Salata Park (formerly known as Al Assiry Park) was established in 1988 and spans an area of 7,313 square meters.
 It was refurbished in 2004.
 Situated on Al-Maheem Street, the park is accompanied by various ornamental tree species and offers both a play area and a skating rink for children.

 Transport

 Major roads that run through the district are Salwa Road, C Ring Road, D Ring Road, Ali Bin Abi Taleb Street, and Rawdat Al Khail Street.

-Embassies

-New Salata hosts the following embassy: